michael2012z/BitBible/markdown/Etheridge/files/John.md

 15. IF you love me, keep my commandments;

-16. and I will pray of my Father, and another ParacleteParaklito. will he give you, who will be with you for ever,
+16. and I will pray of my Father, and another Paraclete

 17. the Spirit of truth, he whom the world cannot receive, because it doth not see him, nor know him.
 But you know him; for with you he dwelleth, and in you is.